isomerpages/psd-goc/index.md

           linktext: Learn more
           url: /it-s-easy-to-get-started/
         - title: 5 reasons to start planning
-          description: Make your wishes known.
+          description: Make your wishes know.
 Avoid delays and disputes.
 Protect your loved ones.
           linktext: Learn more
           url: /protect-your-loved-ones/